COLLEGE AND LIBRARY ENDOWMENT AND SIMILAR FUNDS

-The Folger Shakespeare Memorial Library’s Endowment Fund increased from $303.2 million to $334.0 million during the fiscal year.
-Funds managed by the trustees under life-income agreements totaled $81.8 million as of June 30, 2017, showing a net increase of $4.4 million from the prior year.
+The Folger Shakespeare Memorial Library’s Endowment Fund increased from $334.0 million to $352.9 million during FY18.
+Funds managed by the trustees under life-income agreements totaled $83.7 million as of June 30, 2018, showing a net increase of $1.9 million from the prior year

-The College’s 15.5 percent return for FY17 year outpaced the strategic policy benchmark, which rose 12.4 percent for the period.
-The College’s return was significantly ahead of the 60 percent S&P 500 Index/40 percent Bloomberg Barclays U.S. Aggregate Bond Index blended return of 8.3 percent.
+The College’s 10.1 percent return for the FY was ahead of the strategic policy benchmark, which rose 8.6 percent for the period.
+The College’s return also outperformed the 60 percent S&P 500 Index/40 percent Bloomberg Barclays U.S. Aggregate Bond Index blended return of 8.3 percent.
 The College’s FY18 return will likely rank just below the top quartile of the Cambridge Associates performance universe for college and university endowments, once ﬁnal results are released.

 POLICY PORTFOLIO AND INVESTMENT STRATEGY

-In February 2015, the Board of Trustees issued a statement defining environmental sustainability as a fundamental College objective.
-The Investment Office has eagerly accepted and embraced the responsibility to influence its investment managers to incorporate consistent and thoughtful environmental considerations into their investment processes.
+The Oﬃce of Investments continues to engage with its investment managers to incorporate consistent and thoughtful environmental considerations into their investment processes.
 The College’s investment managers are acutely aware that sustainability is a key diligence criterion for Amherst College and many other mission-based institutions.
 They are also aware of how important sustainable investing principles are to their continued ability to attract investment dollars.
 The majority of managers aﬃrmatively indicated that they take these risks into consideration when evaluating prospective investments.
-In addition, the College continues to proactively evaluate and vote its shareholder proxies in alignment with ESG (Environmental, Social and Governance) principles, advocating for corporate accountability with respect to social, ethical, environmental and governance issues.
+In addition, the College continues to proactively evaluate and vote for its shareholder proxies in alignment with ESG (Environmental, Social and Governance) principles, advocating for corporate accountability with respect to social, ethical, environmental and governance issues.
 The Oﬃce of Investments has partnered with Ceres, a nonproﬁt organization that advocates for sustainability leadership.
-Through membership in Ceres’ Investor Network on Climate Risk, Amherst College is able to advocate for, and participate in, numerous initiatives on environmental sustainability and eﬀorts that will lead to a reduction of greenhouse gas emissions.
-In addition, the Amherst investment staﬀ and Investment Committee continue to reshape and redirect the College’s investments into a broad array of sustainable natural resources, which includes investments in all energy sectors: renewables (wind, solar, geothermal), storage, energy eﬃciency technology and energy infrastructure, as well as sustainable timber, minerals and agriculture.
+Through membership in Ceres’ Investor Network on Climate Risk, Amherst College is able to advocate for, and participate in, numerous initiatives on environmental sustainability and eﬀorts that will lead to a reduction in greenhouse gas emissions.
+In addition, the Amherst investment staﬀ and Investment Committee continue to reshape and redirect the College’s investments into a broad array of sustainable natural resources; this eﬀort includes investments in all energy sectors—renewables (wind, solar, geothermal), storage, energy eﬃciency technology and energy infrastructure—as well as sustainable timber, minerals and agriculture.
 The Oﬃce of Investments embraces an “active engagement” approach by making our views known to current and prospective investment managers and by aggressively seeking to participate in collective eﬀorts to inﬂuence action to address the real and acute problem of climate change.